SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Numerical results

 \section{Numerical results}

-We now present some numerical results to validate our theoretical conclusions.
-We start in \Cref{Sec: set-up UNS} with a general setup of our experiments, defining the parameters, the formulations used, and specifying the notation.
-In \Cref{Sec: num Varying curvature surface UNS} we examine the choice of the two parameters $k_{\lambda} = k_u$ and $k_{\lambda} = k_u-1$, and test our numerical results against the theoretical findings.
-Finally, in \Cref{Sec: num comparison UNS} we compare our scheme \eqref{eq: weak lagrange fully discrete UNS}, which utilizes an extra Lagrange multiplier (L.M.) to enforce the tangentiality condition to an extension of the penalty formulation (P.M.) for the unsteady surface Navier-Stokes; an appropriate penalty parameter is used; see \cite{reusken2024analysis} for the Stokes case.
+In \Cref{Sec: set-up UNS}, we start with a general setup of our experiments, defining the parameters, and specifying the notation.
+In \Cref{Sec: num Varying curvature surface UNS} we examine the choice of approximation of the F.E. space $\Lambda_h$, i.e. the choice of $k_{\lambda}$, and test our numerical results against the theoretical findings.
+Finally, in \Cref{Sec: num comparison UNS} we compare our scheme \eqref{eq: weak lagrange fully discrete UNS}, which utilizes an extra Lagrange multiplier (L.M.) to enforce the tangentiality condition, to an extension of the penalty formulation (P.M.) for the unsteady surface Navier-Stokes; see \cite{reusken2024analysis} for the steady Stokes case, where also an appropriate penalty parameter is used.